SMC-AAU-CPH/smc-cph.github.io/_posts/2022-12-06-kristeic-the-mct-audio-vocabulary.md

 excerpt: "Click this post if you need some explanation on jargon, mainly related to the Portal and the NMP kits."
 ---

-After my first MCT semester I found answers to my tech questions and also asked my fellow students what part of the audio jargon they need clearance on.
+After my first SMC semester I found answers to my tech questions and also asked my fellow students what part of the audio jargon they need clearance on.
 So what I will do in this post is providing a short portal-related list of vocabulary and explanations some of you will find helpful, as well as tips and tricks I learned over the years as a rookie guitar player and some general workflow for a happy day in audio-land.
 Bear in mind that I will only cover hardware audio routing – so basically everything you can touch.
 I also plan on updating this post with more relevant vocabulary after the semester break.

 ## Mix Bus/Bus/Buss, Subgroups and Aux/Returns